Looking for unique ceremony ideas to make yours even more memorable? You’ll find them here!

 Try a fun idea of eclectic seating for a backyard bash.

 2. Carry a bouquet that will last forever.

 Unlike fresh flowers, a fabric bouquet won’t wilt, fade, or die.
-A fabric bouquet lasts forever and since it’s handmade it can be customized to your specific color palette.
-And, you can even have a special heirloom brooch sewn into the brooch to remember someone special on your big day.
+An alternative wedding bouquet, like fabric, lasts forever.
+Since it’s handmade, it can be customized to your specific color palette.
 This fabric bouquet is one of our favorites and is handmade by All for Love, L.O.V.E..
 It’s a definite keeper.

 3. Perform a ‘knot-tying’ ceremony.

 A knot-tying ceremony is similar to the unity ceremony but involves a fisherman’s knot.
 The couple ties the knot together to form a very strong knot; the knot only gets tighter with pressure and cannot come undone which represents the couple’s strength.
 Perfect for a nautical wedding!
 You can get a knot-tying ceremony kit here.

 4. Offer hankies or tissues to guests.

 For tears of joy, giving hankies to guests is one of our favorite ceremony ideas.
 You can get really cute handkerchiefs in bulk here.